fdelacruzsoto/Image-Processor/README.md

   README.md
 ```

 **Note**: The directories controlpoints/ and images/ are included in .gitignore for simplicity.
+To run the project, those files/dirs
+should be added manually.

 ## Available Scripts